 Also at play is the fact that with the Endecott expedition, the Massachusetts Bay colony was assuming jurisdiction over territory that was not included in its charter.3 The colony assumed the right to “police” the territory, a right that the Pequot expressly rejected.

-The Pequot War was significant in that it was the first major war between New England colonists and Native Americans.
+The historical significance of the Pequot War lies in the fact that it was the first major war between New England colonists and Native Americans.
 It was the first time these natives were introduced to European-style warfare and marked a shift in the balance of power in the region.

 Before the war, the colonists were relatively weak and surrounded by potential Native American enemies.
 At that stage the colonists were fearful that should the natives ally together against them, it was the colonists who could have been eradicated.